Educational Materials/ Brochures

 The CBA Public Legal Education Department has a library of educational materials related to law and justice.
 Curricula, texts, publications, videos, workbooks, and handbooks on the constitution, practical law and mock trials are available for any grade level.

-Educators and members of the general public may request materials be loaned.
-In some cases, there may be a modest loan/rental fee.
 Inquiries should be directed to Carolyn Gravit, Director of Public Legal Education at (303) 860-1115.

 The IRS and the Colorado Revenue Department

 As a public service to Colorado taxpayers, the Tax Section of the Colorado Bar Association has prepared a series of brochures intended to help individual taxpayers better understand how the IRS and the Colorado Revenue Department determine and collect taxes.